Who & What are you?

 Identity:

-Also, all of the factors/components of your personhood come together in your mind and make up your "identity"...who you deeply see yourself as.
+Also, all of the factors/components of your personhood come together in your mind and make up your "identity"...who you deeply see yourself as (both consciously & subconsciously).
 Did you identify most strongly with your mother or father?
 If you had only one parent, there is likely a strong undercurrent of gender identification with that parent.
-This may result in some degree of "gender confusion" if your gender is opposite that parent.
-As a male, for example, one adds on other possible identification elements (a man, a father, a golfer, a welder, a pathologist, a homemaker, an abused spouse, a liquor-store owner, a preacher, a failure, a person of potential but always held back by "low self esteem", a Christian, etc.).
+This may result in some degree of "gender confusion" if your gender is biologically the opposite of that parent.
+As a male, for example, one adds on other possible identification subcategories (such as: a man, a father, a golfer, a welder, a pathologist, a homemaker, an abused spouse, a liquor-store owner, a preacher, a failure, a person of potential but always held back by "low self esteem", a Christian, etc.).
 Great internal anxiety/conflict can happen when a person says he/she is one thing and actually down deep "is" another thing.
 Many have a difficult time keeping straight who they are from what they do...or, maybe they are what they do.

 You can see that we have many identities, and where we rank (is the rank actually the same as what we "say" it is?) each identity can have a profound effect on those close to us & on our role-modeling for children & grandchildren.
 Now a further outline of factors in differences: